-Disaster recovery is a set of tools and policies that helps restore mission-critical data, applications, and hardware to ensure business continuity in case of a sudden IT incident, which can occur for a variety of reasons.
-Since IT disasters can lead to revenue and productivity loss, it becomes increasingly evident that using disaster recovery is a must.
+Disaster recovery is a set of tools and policies that helps restore mission-critical data, applications, and hardware to ensure business continuity in case of a sudden IT incident, which can occur for various reasons.
+Since IT disasters can lead to revenue and productivity loss, it becomes increasingly evident that disaster recovery is necessary.

 However, many regard disaster recovery as a labor-intensive and time-consuming process.
-Indeed, creating a DR plan, outlining a disaster recovery strategy, establishing data replication, failover/failback testing, and keeping the entire strategy up-to-date is difficult and expensive, so companies have to settle for a compromise between cost and performance when choosing a proper disaster recovery method.
+Indeed, creating a DR plan, outlining a disaster recovery strategy, establishing data replication, failover/failback testing, and keeping the entire system up-to-date is difficult and expensive, so companies must compromise between cost and performance when choosing a proper disaster recovery method.

-There are numerous disaster recovery scenarios, for instance, cold site, hot site, virtualization, datacenter DR, point-in-time copies, instant recovery, and many more, with each having its own set of properties and capabilities.
-But many organizations tend to opt for cloud-based DRaaS (Disaster Recovery as a Service), which is rich with enterprise functionality available at a reasonable cost.
+There are numerous disaster recovery scenarios, for instance, cold site, hot site, virtualization, data center DR, point-in-time copies, instant recovery, and many more, each with its properties and capabilities.
+But many organizations opt for cloud-based DRaaS (Disaster Recovery as a Service), which is rich with enterprise functionality and is available at a reasonable cost.
 Moreover, DRaaS makes DR incredibly easy to use and set up, even for non-professionals.

 What is Disaster Recovery as a Service (DRaaS)?

 Like Software as a Service (SaaS) or Platform as a Service (PaaS), Disaster Recovery as a Service is a cloud-based IT service offered by a certain third-party managed provider.
 In this case, your data is securely backed up and stored in a remote data center that cannot be accessed without authentication.